Update, October 8, 2020:

-Update, July 29, 2020: Census takers will begin going door-to-door in mid-August to homes that have not responded to the Census.
-Go to my2020census.gov to respond online, or call 1-844-330-2020 to respond by phone.
+The deadline for responding to the U.S. Census is October 31, 2020, and Census-takers are still going door-to-door to homes that have not yet responded.
+Go to my2020census.gov to respond to the Census online online, or call 1-844-330-2020 to respond by phone.
 A full listing of toll-free numbers for responding in different languages is available here.

 Once every 10 years, the U.S. Census Bureau sets about counting every last person on American soil in the place where they live — a requirement established by Article 1, Section 2 of the U.S. Constitution.